Music

 Students will:

-• Demonstrate an understanding of ostinato and round through singing, playing, moving, or creating
+• Demonstrate an understanding of round/canon, ostinato, and ABA through singing, playing, creating, listening or moving

 Expression: